 Once it is decided that a company has to be liquidated, the time-frame can be fairly rapid, with the company in liquidation within around 24 days.
 There is a minimum statutory notice period for creditors of 14 days so, with an assumption that at least 90 percent of shareholders have agreed to the short notice, it could potentially happen in as little as 70 days.

 Before the compulsory liquidation, the following stages follow the given time-frames:

 - Statutory Demand – If one has been sent one of these by a creditor, he/she has 21 days to pay it, or 18 days to set it aside.

-- Application for a Winding up Petition Hearing – After the 21 days statutory demand, the creditor now has the right to apply for a Winding up Petition hearing.
-These can take up to 2 weeks, rest depends on how busy the court is.
+- Application for a Winding-up Petition Hearing – After the 21 days of statutory demand, the creditor now has the right to apply for a Winding-up Petition hearing.
+These can take up to 2 weeks, the rest depends on how busy the court is.

 - Winding up Hearing – There is a legal requirement that the company has to give at least 14 days written notice of a winding up hearing.